Configure connections to OpenTelemetry compatible platforms

 processors: [batch]

-For dual shipping, you'll need to create two exporters: one to send logs to Grepr, and another to send logs directly to your vendor.
-Your exporter for Grepr should only include Grepr's ingestion endpoint, with any needed headers configured in the UI.
-Your exporter configured directly to your vendor should include your vendor's endpoint and the necessary headers.
+For dual shipping, you need to create two exporters: one to send logs to Grepr, and another to send logs directly to your vendor’s platform.
+Your exporter for Grepr only includes Grepr’s ingestion endpoint, with any needed headers configured in the Grepr UI.
+Your exporter for the vendor’s platform includes the vendor’s endpoint and the necessary headers.

 exporters: